Here's what happened at the protests in Portland this week

 As the night wore on and peaceful protesters left, demonstrators tore down the fence put up around the courthouse and moved toward the front of the buildings.
 Federal officers used tear gas and other munitions to push them back.
 It happened several times over the next few hours, according to police.

-Monday morning business owners in downtown talked openly about the city's core dying as a result of homeless issues then the pandemic and now the turmoil.
+On Monday morning, business owners in downtown talked openly about the city's core dying as a result of homeless issues then the pandemic and now the turmoil.

-A reporter asked Phil Tobin, owner of H&B Jewelry and Loan about the future.
+Phil Tobin, owner of H&B Jewelry and Loan, was asked if he thinks downtown Portland could survive if the nightly clashes continue.

-"Do you think downtown can survive if this continues?" the reporter asked.

 His store has now been broken into and ransacked three times since the protests began.